BradHersh/chess-openings/README.md

 ## Libraries

-We used two main javascript open source libraries
+The following libraries were used:

 1. Chessboard.js:
 Link: https://chessboardjs.com/index.html